m4tx/chombo-gen/README.md

 ### Backend

-To run the development server, run:
+To run the development server, go to the `chombo-gen-backend/` directory and run:

 ```shell
 cargo run